 You can't be putting just anything in front of people and expect them to recommend your firm.
 Nobody outside your firm is going to share an update about your new hires, your new office or a deal that you won.

 There is lots of research on what kind of content works.
-LinkedIn have some good research that I talk about more here but essentially you want content that is useful for your audience and digestible enough that they can consume it and feel able to share it to their peers or colleagues.
+LinkedIn has some good research that I talk about more here but essentially you want content that is useful for your audience and digestible enough that they can consume it and feel able to share it with their peers or colleagues.